pkanev207/mern-project-invoice/README.md

-# MERN Invoice Web App with Docker,NGINX and ReduxToolkit
+# MERN Invoice Web App with Docker, NGINX and ReduxToolkit

 A functional MERN Project with Docker, React and ReduxToolkit, NGINX, Express